Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 ## Single-Object and Multi-Object Operations

 Transactions are used to logically group two operations that are disjoint.
-Let\'s say that you have a table of emails, and are querying it like this:
+Let's say that you have a table of emails, and are querying it like this:

 ```sql